Mexico challenges Chinese textile, clothing support

 It was Mexico's fourth WTO complaint against China, a competitor in many sectors including clothing and textiles.

-China's use of subsidies and its failure to disclose them to the WTO have been the subject of strong criticism, especially from the United States.
+China's use of subsidies, and its failure to disclose them to the WTO, has been the subject of strong criticism, especially from the United States.

-The brief WTO statement announcing the latest dispute did not provide details about the size of the alleged Chinese support or its impact on Mexico's trade.
+The brief WTO statement announcing the latest dispute did not give details about the size of the alleged Chinese support or its impact on Mexico's trade.

 Trade diplomats were not immediately available to comment on the case at the WTO's headquarters in Geneva.